 The macOS app

-That said, the VPN provider makes accessing the .ovpn files on its website extremely easy and downloading and using Tunnelblick is extremely easy.
+For those who like using Tunnelblick, the VPN provider makes accessing the .ovpn files on its website extremely easy and downloading and using Tunnelblick is extremely easy.
 And, the VPN does provide a basic guide for setting it up.

 RusVPN for mobiles